 Cellulose is the most abundant biological polymer on earth, making it an attractive substrate for the production of next-generation biofuels and commodity chemicals.
 However, the economics of cellulose utilization are currently unfavorable due to a lack of efficient methods for its hydrolysis. strain S85, originally isolated from the bovine rumen, is among the most actively cellulolytic mesophilic bacteria known, producing succinate as its major fermentation product.
 In this study, we examined the transcriptome of S85 grown in continuous culture at several dilution rates on cellulose, cellobiose, or glucose to gain a system-level understanding of cellulose degradation by this bacterium.
 Several patterns of gene expression were observed for the major cellulases produced by S85.
 A large proportion of cellulase genes were constitutively expressed, including the gene encoding for Cel51A, the major cellulose-binding endoglucanase produced by this bacterium.
 Moreover, other cellulase genes displayed elevated expression during growth on cellulose relative to growth on soluble sugars.
 Growth rate had a strong effect on global gene expression, particularly with regard to genes predicted to encode carbohydrate-binding modules and glycoside hydrolases implicated in hemicellulose degradation.
 Expression of hemicellulase genes was tightly regulated, with these genes displaying elevated expression only during slow growth on soluble sugars.
 Clear differences in gene expression were also observed between adherent and planktonic populations within continuous cultures growing on cellulose.
 This work emphasizes the complexity of the fiber-degrading system utilized by S85, and reinforces the complementary role of hemicellulases for accessing cellulose by these bacteria.
 We report for the first time evidence of global differences in gene expression between adherent and planktonic populations of an anaerobic bacterium growing on cellulose at steady state during continuous cultivation.
 Finally, our results also highlight the importance of controlling for growth rate in investigations of gene expression.

-Gastrointestinal tract (GIT) microorganisms play important roles in the health of ruminant livestock and impact production of agriculturally relevant products, including milk and meat.
-Despite this link, interventions to alter the adult microbiota to improve production have proven ineffective as established microbial communities are resilient to change.
-In contrast, developing communities in young animals may be more easily altered but are less well-studied.
-Here, we measured the GIT-associated microbiota of 45 Holstein dairy cows from 2 weeks to first lactation using Illumina amplicon sequencing of bacterial (V4 16S), archaeal (V6-8 16S), and fungal (ITS1) communities.
-Fecal and rumen microbiota of cows raised on calf starter grains and/or corn silage were correlated to lifetime growth as well as milk production during the first lactation cycle in order to determine if early-life diets have long-term impacts.
-Significant diet-associated differences in total microbial communities and specific taxa were observed by weaning (8 weeks), but all animals reached an adult-like composition between weaning and 1-year.
-While some calf diet-driven differences were apparent in the microbiota of adult cows, these dissimilarities did not correlate with animal growth or milk production.
-This suggests that initial microbial community establishment is impacted by early-life diet, but post-weaning factors have a greater influence on adult communities and production outcomes.
-The gut microbiota is essential to the survival of many organisms, including ruminants that rely on microorganisms for nutrient acquisition from dietary inputs for the production of products like milk and meat.
+Gastrointestinal tract (GIT) microorganisms play important roles in the health of ruminant livestock and affect the production of agriculturally relevant products, including milk and meat.
+Despite this link, interventions to alter the adult microbiota to improve production have proven ineffective, as established microbial communities are resilient to change.
+In contrast, developing communities in young animals may be more easily altered but are less well studied.
+Here, we measured the GIT-associated microbiota of 45 Holstein dairy cows from 2 weeks to the first lactation cycle, using Illumina amplicon sequencing of bacterial (16S rRNA V4), archaeal (16S rRNA V6 to V8), and fungal (internal transcribed region 1 [ITS1]) communities.
+Fecal and ruminal microbiota of cows raised on calf starter grains and/or corn silage were correlated to lifetime growth as well as milk production during the first lactation cycle, in order to determine whether early-life diets have long-term impacts.
+Significant diet-associated differences in total microbial communities and specific taxa were observed by weaning (8 weeks), but all animals reached an adult-like composition between weaning and 1 year.
+While some calf-diet-driven differences were apparent in the microbiota of adult cows, these dissimilarities did not correlate with animal growth or milk production.
+This finding suggests that initial microbial community establishment is affected by early-life diet but postweaning factors have a greater influence on adult communities and production outcomes.
+The gut microbiota is essential for the survival of many organisms, including ruminants that rely on microorganisms for nutrient acquisition from dietary inputs for the production of products such as milk and meat.
 While alteration of the adult ruminant microbiota to improve production is possible, changes are often unstable and fail to persist.
 In contrast, the early-life microbiota may be more amenable to sustained modification.
-However, few studies have determined the impacts of early-life interventions on downstream production.
-Here, we investigated the impacts of agriculturally relevant calf diets, including calf starter and corn silage, on gut microbial communities, growth, and production through the first lactation cycle.
-Thus, this work serves to further our understanding of early-life microbiota acquisition as well as informs future practices in livestock management.
+However, few studies have determined the impact of early-life interventions on downstream production.
+Here, we investigated the impact of agriculturally relevant calf diets, including calf starter and corn silage, on gut microbial communities, growth, and production through the first lactation cycle.
+Thus, this work serves to further our understanding of early-life microbiota acquisition, as well as informing future practices in livestock management.